 Sharing Commits Between Repos

-If you ever want to make some sort of template available to the public but want to keep your own implementation in a private repository, such as a website theme or a job application template, this may be the sort of git flow you need.
+If you want to make a template available to the public but need to keep your own implementation in a private repository, such as a website theme or a job application template, this may be the sort of git flow you need.

 Add repositories as remotes